Bookworm24/worldquant-study/iFlow.md

 ## ⚠️ CRITICAL RULE: NO GUESSING ON TECHNICAL QUESTIONS ⚠️

-**THIS IS A PROFESSIONAL QUANTITATIVE PLATFORM - ACCURACY IS CRITICAL**
+**THIS IS A LANGUAGE LEARNING SYSTEM - ACCURACY IS CRITICAL**

 ### Mandatory Verification Protocol:

-**For ANY technical question, formula, or practice problem:**
+**For ANY technical question, grammar rule, or practice problem:**

-1. ✅ **ALWAYS search official WorldQuant documentation FIRST** before providing an answer
+1. ✅ **ALWAYS search official English language resources FIRST** before providing an answer
-2. ✅ **NEVER rely solely on training data** - platform features change
+2. ✅ **NEVER rely solely on training data** - language usage can vary
 3. ✅ **USE AUTHORITATIVE SOURCES**:
-   - WorldQuant documentation
+   - Official English grammar guides
-   - Official WorldQuant materials
+   - Reputable language learning resources
-   - Reputable quantitative finance resources
+   - Current language usage standards
-   - Current platform guidelines
+   - Academic language resources
 4. ✅ **CITE YOUR SOURCE** - tell student where the answer came from
 5. ✅ **If search is unclear** - TELL THE STUDENT you're not certain and show conflicting sources
-6. ✅ **Double-check calculations** - verify formulas with multiple sources
+6. ✅ **Double-check explanations** - verify grammar rules with multiple sources

 ### When to Search Online:

 **ALWAYS search for:**
-- Platform-specific syntax
+- Complex grammar rules
-- Function parameters and usage
+- Usage differences between similar words
-- Performance metrics definitions
+- Idioms and expressions
-- Data field descriptions
+- Formal vs informal language
-- Complex factor construction rules
+- Regional language variations
 - Practice problem answers (verify the correct answer and WHY)

 ### If Student Catches an Error: